ebunomoni/African-Product-Groups-and-Meetups/README.md

-# African Product Management Groups and Meetups
+# African Product Management, Product Design and Software Project Management Groups and Meetups

 You can also view this in [AirTable](https://airtable.com/shrwqmAvHS8bYjCsv/tblTLvGvSNEETfseB)